 Regional Directors:

 The duties and responsibilities of each Regional Director are to serve as a member of the Executive Board and to supervise regional activities in his/her respective region.

-ARTICLE VI - AMENDMENTS

-This Constitution may be amended, repealed, or altered in whole or in part by two thirds majority vote at any duly organized meeting of the Association.
-The proposed change or changes shall be mailed to the last recorded address of each member at least fifteen days before the time of the meeting which is to consider the change.

-BYLAWS
+Removal from Office: Any Officer may be recommended for removal from office by a Majority Vote (more than half votes cast, ignoring blank) of the Board of Directors and the Immediate Past President.
+Such Officer shall have at least thirty days’ notice and full opportunity to defend him or herself, in person or virtually before the membership, before final vote is taken by the membership.
+Removal from office requires a Two-thirds Vote (two-thirds of the votes cast, ignoring blanks) of the Regular Members in attendance, and by absentee ballot received prior to the voting.
+The removal from office shall be placed on the regular meeting agenda.

-ARTICLE I - FISCAL/MEMBERSHIP YEAR
+ARTICLE V - FISCAL/MEMBERSHIP YEAR

 The Fiscal/Membership year of the Association shall begin on the first day of January and end on the thirty-first day of December.